HGVInsurance.co.nz

 What is the maximum livestock value I can insure per load?

 Policy limits vary by insurer, typically from $100,000 to $500,000 per consignment for standard livestock.
-For high-value animals (stud bulls, thoroughbred horses, etc.) you may need specialist live animal transit cover arranged separately.
+For high-value animals (stud bulls, thoroughbred horses) you may need specialist live animal transit cover arranged separately.
 Declare your typical maximum load value to your broker.

 Am I covered for cleanup costs after a livestock incident on a public road?

 This must be specifically included.
-A livestock incident can leave significant biological material on a State Highway requiring specialist cleanup, and animal welfare management costs (vets, handlers, temporary holding yards) can be substantial.
+A livestock incident requires specialist biological cleanup, and animal welfare management costs (vets, handlers, temporary holding yards) can be substantial.
 Ensure your policy includes environmental and biological cleanup costs.

 Get a Livestock Carriers Quote